- Changes to your lifestyle can reduce your risk of diabetes.

 Healthcare professionals involved in managing diabetes include GPs, specialist nurses and specialist dietitians.
 A doctor specialising in diabetes may be a diabetologist or an endocrinologist (a doctor who treats disorders of the glands and hormones, including diabetes).

-It’s best for the doctors treating your diabetes and your HIV to liaise about your healthcare.
-(In order for this to happen, you need to give your permission).
+It’s best for the doctors treating your diabetes and your HIV to liaise about your health care.
+For this to happen, you need to give your permission for them to share your medical information.
 You can also ask your doctors and pharmacists to check that there are no drug-drug interactions between your treatments for diabetes and HIV.

 Other sources of information